njsilbiger/Coding_open_notebook/_posts/2017-01-24-SummaryStats.md

 head(Data)
 tail(Data)
 ```
-Here, you will see that piper has two data columns, one for the lower limit within a transect (Min) and one for the upper limit (Max).
-She is also interested in the over all range of each species, which is calculated as Max - Min.
+You will see that piper has two data columns: one for the lower range limit within a transect (Min) and one for the upper limit (Max).
+She is also interested in the overall tidal range of each species, which is calculated as Max - Min.

 ```R
 # we create a new column in the dataframe for range